ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Rationale

-While the _Analysis of Cardano's Incentive Mechanism_ report concludes that determining a set of parameters to address the identified risks is relatively straightforward, a sound research-based argument may be made that in a model allowing for mass adoption, no combination of mechanisms and parameters alone may sufficiently incentivize healthier participation in the Cardano ecosystem.
+While the _Analysis of Cardano's Incentive Mechanism_ report concludes that determining a set of parameters to address the identified risks is relatively straightforward, details in the report indicate that based on a sound research-based model allowing for mass adoption, no combination of mechanisms and parameters alone may sufficiently incentivize a healthier Cardano ecosystem.

 Who is sick of feeling afraid?
 Who in Cardano will make choices based on their values and beliefs to challenge the cultural norms driven by a focus on scarcity?